The Ultimate Guide to HR Digital Transformation (Part 4)

 You can easily implement this shining example of HR digital transformation in your company, regardless of its size.

-Research shows that personalising L&D leads to an increase in employee engagement, boosting productivity and satisfaction at the same time.
+Research shows that personalizing L&D leads to an increase in employee engagement4, boosting productivity and satisfaction at the same time.
 This shouldn’t come as a surprise.
 Weaving artificial intelligence into your systems can help you create targeted L&D programs, serve relevant content to individual employees, and save everyone’s valuable time.

 Digital HR example #3: Ceridian, HiQ Labs & IBM take on employee attrition

 How valuable would it be for you if you could pinpoint the exact moment a high-impact employee starts thinking about leaving your organization?

 Or if you could do it sooner, before the thought of departure even forms in their head?

 Very valuable, right?

 That’s because employee attrition costs organizations billions of dollars every year.
-It’s not just the cost of replacement that you have to worry about here (although it can go as high as $230K for executive positions).
-It’s also the loss of know-how.
-And the dread of hiring the worst person for the role (which, again, increases your cost).
+It’s not just the cost of replacement that you have to worry about here.
+It’s also the loss of know-how and the dread of hiring the worst person for the role (again, it increases your cost).

 Again, IBM delivers the most concrete example of HR digital transformation in this space.
-Their HR systems can easily identify the predominant causes of employee attrition.
+Their HR systems can quickly identify the predominant causes of employee attrition.
 Things like staying too long in the same role, excessive overtime, or long commute time.
 Once it homes in on a high-risk employee, the system alerts the manager to take appropriate action.

 The road to achieving full HR digital transformation is still long.
 That is true for many organizations, at least.

 But pockets of innovation are already completely rewriting legacy HR processes.
 They are creating leaner solutions that boost employee experience and save valuable time and resources for the HR departments.
-This fundamental shift in how we approach HR is happening, in large part, thanks to the need to maximize employee engagement in these challenging times.
+This fundamental shift in how we approach HR is happening, largely due to the need to maximize employee engagement in these challenging times.

 If your organization is not yet AI-ready, there’s still plenty you can do to keep your employees engaged and productive.
 At Ambassify, we’ve created a guide that will help you do just that.